 Thousands have been displaced, evacuated from their homes, and placed in shelters.
 Irma’s death toll has risen since the outset of the disaster: 46 people were killed across the affected territories, including 11 in the United States.
 A number of U.S. territories and states have declared a state of emergency.
 Affected populations report severe food, water, sanitation and medicine shortages.
 Hospitals and pharmacies are also reported to have severely damaged and/or destroyed in some islands, such as in St. Martin.

-Nearly the entire infrastructure of Barbuda and St. Martin have been demolished and 132 schools have been destroyed.
-Communication networks are down and utilities (e.g. electricity, cable) damaged, while some roads are impassable.
-2,186 educational centers are damaged in Cuba, according to the situation report No.10.
-Many students have also lost their school materials, bags, and uniforms.
+Nearly the entire infrastructure of Barbuda and St. Martin were demolished and 132 schools were destroyed.
+Communication networks were downed and utilities (e.g. electricity, cable) damaged, while some roads made impassable.
+2,186 educational centers were damaged in Cuba, according to the situation report No.10.
+Many students lost their school materials, bags, and uniforms.

-Most educational facilities are affected, and schooling is disrupted.
-Miami Herald reported that schools in Puerto Rico, Antigua and Anguilla, the U.S. Virgin Islands, Dominican Republic, Bahamas and some counties in Florida have been closed.
-Due to housing shortages, while schools are being used as shelters by many communities in the Caribbean as well as in the United States, some are operating through double-shift arragements to continue the teaching activities.
-According to theirworld, the government of Antigua and Barbuda are working together "to integrate more than 500 students from Barbuda into Antigua's public school system."
+Due to housing shortages, schools were used as shelters by many communities in the Caribbean as well as in the United States, some are operating through double-shift arrangements to continue teaching activities.
+According to Theirworld, the government of Antigua and Barbuda are working together "to integrate more than 500 students from Barbuda into Antigua's public school system."

 According to a local newspaper, breakfast and lunch will be provided to all students in nearly 50 school districts (3,000 schools) in Florida until October 20th through a federal program.